mhruz/ChaLearn-SLR/README.md

 pickle["hand_clusters"] - the final clustering of different hand-poses from all the signs.
 Only representative hand-poses are considered.
 The data are divided into structure - cluster_id -> list of representative indexes.
-pickle["index_to_representative"] - information about which representative hand-pose represents which sign and sign-subcluster.
+pickle["index_to_representative"] - information about which representative hand-pose represents which sign and sign sub-cluster.
 pickle["hand_samples"] - the individual representative hand-poses in the form of samples and frames.
-pickle["sign_hand_clusters"] - the sign subclusters.
-The same as is outputted by the script _hand_clustering.py_.
+The same as is outputted by the script _hand_clustering.py_. pickle["sign_hand_clusters"] - the sign sub-clusters.

 ### key_frame_extractor.py
 Extract key-frames from sign videos.
 A key-frame is a frame with minimal movement both globally and locally.
 We extract